dinushchathurya/nodejs-ecommerce-api/README.md

 # Node.js E-Commerce API

 This full E-Commerce API build using Express and Mongo.
-In here it's contains all the required functionalites of a full fleged E-commerce API like User registration, User Login, Category Add, Edit & Delete, Product Add, Edit, Delete, Add product feature image & Add product images, Order creation and etc...
+Here it contains all the required functionalities of a full-fledged E-commerce API like User registration, User Login, Category Add, Edit & Delete, Product Add, Edit, Delete, Add product feature image & Add product images, Order creation and etc...

 ## Setup